-- (3) "Board" means the Kalispel Tribal Gaming Board, including its designated agents. - (4) "Class I Gaming" means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of or in connection with, tribal ceremonies or celebration. - (5) "Class II Gaming" means: - (A) the game of chance commonly known as bingo (whether or not electronic, computer, or other technological aids are used): - (i) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations; - (ii) in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and - (iii) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull tabs, lotto, punch boards, tip jars, instant bingo, and other games similar to bingo; and - (B) card games that are: - (i) explicitly authorized by laws of the State of Washington; or - (ii) are not explicitly prohibited by the laws of the Kalispel Tribe of Indians and the State of Washington and are played at any location in the State of Washington, but only if such card games are played in conformity with those laws and regulations (if any) of the State of wagers or pot sizes in such card games.
+- (3) "Board" means the Kalispel Tribal Gaming Board, including its designated agents. - (4) "Class I Gaming" means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of or in connection with, tribal ceremonies or celebration. - (5) "Class II Gaming" means: - (A) the game of chance commonly known as bingo (whether or not electronic, computer, or other technological aids are used): - (i) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations. - (ii) in which the holder of the card covers such numbers or designations when objects, similarly, numbered or designated, are drawn or electronically determined; and - (iii) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull tabs, lotto, punch boards, tip jars, instant bingo, and other games similar to bingo; and - (B) Non-banking card games that: - (i) State law explicitly authorizes, or does not explicitly prohibit, and are played legally anywhere in the state; and - (ii) Players play in conformity with state laws and regulations concerning hours, periods of operation, and limitations on wagers and pot sizes.